• •

 Knitting lace is an intricate art that fascinates many knitters.
 The beauty and elegance of lace knit stitches shine even in the smallest and simplest of projects.
-Many knitters, especially those new to knitting, get overwhelmed at the thought of knitting lace projects, but we are here to tell you that it does not have to be so.
-In this blog, we’ll discuss basic lace knitting stitches, lace knitting supplies and common mistakes and how to avoid them.
+Many knitters, especially those new to knitting, get overwhelmed at the thought of knitting lace projects.
+But we’re here to tell you that it doesn’t have to be so.
+In this blog, we’ll discuss the basics of knit lace with twisted stitches.
+We’ll also cover lace knitting supplies, common mistakes, and how to avoid them.

-We also dive into the Mistletoe lace stitch pattern that uses twisted stitches to really highlight the stitch movement created by the decrease shaping in the lace.
-This is a free knit lace stitch pattern with chart!
+We also dive into the Mistletoe lace stitch pattern that uses twisted stitches.
+It really highlights the stitch movement created by the decreased shaping in the lace.
+This is a free knit lace stitch pattern with a chart!

 The Beauty and Complexity of Knitted Lace